The United States Of America | Joseph Byrd | Interview

 To be admitted to this elect circle was heady.
 The first New York concert of my new music was at the large Canal Street loft of a painter, a mysterious beautiful Japanese girl named Yoko Ono.
 The virtuoso modern-music pianist David Tudor – I recall he had just recorded Karlheinz Stockhausen’s Klavierstuecke XI – cheerfully agreed to perform, even though I’d written nothing for piano, and I was unknown to him.
 One piece from that concert particularly stays in my memory.
 There were 8 or 10 players scattered around the room (I was heavily into antiphony), each with an inflated balloon.
 The instructions were: keeping as much air as possible, gently allow just enough out to produce a tiny thin sound; try never to allow anything dramatic to happen; silences are OK; the piece is over when all the air has escaped from all the balloons.
 I was touched at how seriously David took this; he was a virtuoso on anything he touched.
 It went nearly 10 minutes, and he was the last one finished.
 (Yoko, never one for subtlety, was first.)
 Cage’s influence had spread from music to dance and finally to a kind of art that had no name, and was produced by artists of every kind.
 Robert Morris created an installation in a 6th floor walk-up loft: arriving, you met no one, simply went to the door and opened it; there was a narrow hallway that curved around to the right, lit only by dim industrial light bulbs every few feet; as you walked along the hallway it became narrower and narrower, eventually impassable, but as far as you could see, it continued to curve.
 Morris’s wife Simone had a performance piece in which she and Yvonne Rainer slowly pulled themselves up heavy ropes on a vertical surface.
 These events were called “happenings.”
 Many were very brief: Jim Dine’s “A Christmas Happening” was about 20 minutes, during which a very pregnant Santa Claus labored and gave birth to the Christ Child.
 I was on the periphery of a charmed circle.
 I wrote and performed some music, and developed a rapport with a group of poets who had come under Cage’s influence.
 I studied electronic music with Richard Maxfield at The New School.
 Mostly though, I looked and listened and marveled.
 Unlike many of Cage’s disciples who had the money to pursue their art (Yoko for instance came from a very wealthy family), I had to work full time to survive.
 A friend recommended me to the composer/critic Virgil Thomson, and I became his amanuensis for two years.
 This opened other doors.
 Virgil – knowing I had a fascination with traditional forms of American music – recommended me as an arranger for a Time-Life Records project dealing with music of the Civil War.

-You started composing early in the 60’s.
-Your compositions will be released on New World Records.
-What can you tell me about this upcoming CD?
+Your early compositions will be released on New World Records.
+What can you tell me about this upcoming collection?

 It’s the best performance of my concert music I’ve ever had.
 This is Alan Zimmerman’s work as producer (he also is the percussionist on Water Music.
 Amazing how much a difference excellent musicality makes.
 I even like the pieces that don’t work.
 And to be an experimental composer, you must have failures; otherwise, you’re just playing it safe.